 Mexico’s Banks provide a range of modern banking services

 Mexican banks will open accounts in Mexican Pesos.
 Some banks offer US Dollar denominated accounts in specific circumstances.
 Different products are available for different uses and the charges vary enormously.
 Check the bank’s web sites for the latest product details as well as their charges and rates of interest.

 The principal financial services offered by Mexican banks are listed below, along with some notes when considering use of the service.

 Internet Access for Mexico Bank Accounts

 All of Mexico’s principal banks offer Internet access so that their clients can manage their financial affairs online.
 Some of the banks have a long-winded process to open an internet access account but once the internet access is granted, it can make your banking chores much easier as there is no need to line up to pay bills and transfer funds from different accounts.
 Lines a banks in Mexico are, generally speaking, long—and very long on pay fortnights (every 15 days).
 Internet access enables you to pay all major bills (e.g. telephone, electric) as well as transfer funds between accounts held at Mexican banks.
 Internet access may be offered free with the account, or an additional charge might levied for its use: check with your bank for details.

 Every retail bank offers a checking account.
 In Mexico, these often require a minimum deposit to be made each month to keep charges low.
-Banks usually give a limited number of free ATM withdrawals per month (10 is about average); thereafter a commission, based on the amount withdrawn, is charged to the account.
+Banks usually give a limited number of free ATM withdrawals per month; thereafter a commission, based on the amount withdrawn, is charged to the account.